 The Statement of Purpose should address the following:

-Write a personal statement, approximately 500 words, that offers a thoughtful response to the following questions:
+Write a statement of purpose, approximately 500 words, that offers a thoughtful response to the following questions:

-• What strengths to do you bring to the MAT?
-What challenges do you anticipate facing as a participant?
+• What strengths do you bring to the MAT program?

 Areas of Interest